 Before this study, scientists’ leading theories for the growth of the Sierra were tectonic uplift or Earth rebounding from extensive groundwater pumping in the adjoining California Central Valley.
 Argus calculated that these two processes together only produced a quarter of an inch (7 millimeters) of growth — less than a third of the total.

 Famiglietti said the techniques developed for this study will allow scientists to begin exploring other questions about mountain groundwater.
 “What does the water table look like within mountain ranges?
 Is there a significant amount of groundwater stored within mountains?
-We just don’t have answers yet, and this study identities a set of new tools to help us get them.”
+We just don’t have answers yet, and this study identifies a set of new tools to help us get them.”

-A paper on the research, titled “Sustained water loss in California’s mountain ranges during severe drought from 2012 through 2015 inferred from GPS,” was published in the Journal of Geophysical Research: Solid Earth.
+A paper on the research, titled “Sustained water loss in California’s mountain ranges during the severe drought from 2012 through 2015 inferred from GPS,” was published in the Journal of Geophysical Research: Solid Earth.